microsoft/fluentui-react-native/apps/fluent-tester/src/E2E/README.md

 ## Write a Test Spec

 The spec document is where the tests will be written.
 We use [Jasmine](https://jasmine.github.io/), an open-sourced testing framework for JavaScript.
-The spec document imports a page object and uses it to manipulate the UI and uses 'expect' statements to ensure proper functionality.
+The spec document imports a page object and uses it to manipulate the UI and uses 'expect' and other Jasmine statements to ensure proper functionality.

-Spec documents should be put in apps/fluent-tester/src/E2E/\_ _ComponentToBeTested_ /specs.
+Spec documents should be put in apps/fluent-tester/src/E2E/\_ _ComponentToBeTested_ /specs/.

 ```
 describe('Click on each test page and check if it renders', function() {